-Typically, your doctor will use local anesthesia to numb the area of your scrotum before the surgery.
-Just after the procedure is over, you won’t feel much while the anesthesia is still in effect.
+Typically, your doctor will use a local anesthetic to numb the area of your scrotum before the surgery.
+Just after the procedure is over, you won’t feel much while the anesthetic is still in effect.

 After surgery, your doctor will bandage your scrotum.
 Once the numbness wears off, your scrotum will feel tender, uncomfortable, or painful.
 You’ll probably notice some bruising and swelling, too.